A doubly robust learner for regression and inference with right-censored outcomes: Asymptotics and inference

 \subsection{Sample splitting estimator}

-For notational convenience, attention is initially restricted to the sample splitting estimator, consisting of step 1 and 2 from Algorithm~\ref{alg:DR}.
+For notational convenience, attention is initially restricted to the sample splitting estimator, consisting of steps 1 and 2 from Algorithm~\ref{alg:DR}.
 The extension to cross-fitting is given in Section~\ref{subsec:CrossFit}.
-In order to use the results of~\citet{Kennedy:2023}, some extra notation is introduced.
+We adapt the DR-learner results from~\citet{Kennedy:2023} to the censored data setting.
+In order to use these results, some extra notation is introduced.
 Introduce the shorthand $\hat{Y}^\ast = Y^\ast_{\hat{\mathbb{P}}_{1,n},\hat{\mathbb{P}}_{2,n}}$ and write $Y^\ast = Y^\ast_{\mathbb{P},\mathbb{P}}$ for the oracle pseudo-outcomes.
-Introduce the conditional bias
+Introduce the conditional bias of the pseudo-outcomes

-The effect of conditioning on $D^n_1$ is that $\hat{\mathbb{P}}_{1,n}$ and $\hat{\mathbb{P}}_{2,n}$ are fixed in the conditional expectation.
+The effect of conditioning on $D^{n}_{I}$ is that $\hat{\mathbb{P}}_{1,n}$ and $\hat{\mathbb{P}}_{2,n}$ are fixed in the conditional expectation.
 Define:

-Thus, $m(w)$ is the oracle conditional expectation which also equals $\mathbb{E}[Y(X) \mid W=w]$, $\hat{m}(w)$ is the regression estimator obtained from regressing $\hat{Y}^\ast(C,X^{C})$ on $W$ in the sample $D^n_2$ using a given regression estimator $\hat{\mathbb{E}}_n$, and $\tilde{m}(w)$ is the oracle regression estimator.
+Thus, $m(w)$ is the oracle conditional expectation which also equals $\mathbb{E}[Y(X) \mid W=w]$, $\hat{m}(w)$ is the regression estimator obtained from regressing $\hat{Y}^\ast(C,X^{C})$ on $W$ in the sample $D^{n}_{II}$ using a given regression estimator $\hat{\mathbb{E}}_n$, and $\tilde{m}(w)$ is the oracle regression estimator.
 To infer the asymptotics of $\hat{m}(w)$, decompose $\hat{m}(w) - m(w)$ into the sum of $\hat{m}(w) - \Tilde{m}(w)$ and $\Tilde{m}(w) - m(w)$.
 The asymptotics of $\Tilde{m}(w) - m(w)$ can often be inferred from known asymptotic theory for the chosen regression estimator $\hat{\mathbb{E}}_n$.
-From hereon, it is assumed that the convergence rate is $\alpha$. \begin{assumption} (Convergence rate of second-step regression method.) \\ It holds that $\Tilde{m}(w) - m(w) = O_{\mathbb{P}}(n^{-\alpha})$. \demoas \end{assumption}
+From hereon, it is assumed that the convergence rate is $n^{-\alpha}$. \begin{assumption} (Convergence rate of second-step regression method.) \\ It holds that $\Tilde{m}(w) - m(w) = O_{\mathbb{P}}(n^{-\alpha})$. \demoas \end{assumption}